Amateur radio propagation beacon

 An amateur radio propagation beacon is a radio beacon, whose purpose is the investigation of the propagation of radio signals.
 Most radio propagation beacons use amateur radio frequencies.
 They can be found on LF, MF, HF, VHF, UHF, and microwave frequencies.
 Microwave beacons are also used as signal sources to test and calibrate antennas and receivers.

 The International Amateur Radio Union (IARU) and its member societies coordinate beacons established by radio amateurs.

 Transmission characteristics

 Most beacons operate in continuous wave (A1A) and transmit their identification (call sign and location).
 Some of them send long dashes to facilitate signal strength measurement.
 A small number of beacons transmit Morse code by frequency-shift keying (F1A).
 A few beacons transmit signals in digital modulation modes, like radioteletype (F1B) and PSK31 (G1B).

 Legality

-In the US, unattended beacons on frequencies lower than the 10-meter band are not legal.
+In the US, unattended beacons on frequencies lower than the 10-meter band (~28 MHz) are not legal.

 2200-meter beacons

 Amateur experiments in the 2200-meter band (135.7–137.8 kHz) often involve operating temporary beacons.